ilg-physics-ucsb/physics6-manual/6BL/MagnetsandInductors/MagnetsAndInductors.md

 In this exercise we will be exploring the strength of magnetic fields.

-We will be working with the system described in Figure 4 GUAC.
+We will be working with the system described in Figure 4.
 This system uses an electromagnet that has an air core, just as in Exercise 2.
-The large compass is placed on the axis of the coil, about $5\ cm$ away.
+The large compass is placed on the axis of the coil, about $4\ cm$ away.

 :::Figure:Figure
 ![Figure 2.1– Shows wiring, also shows compass on axis of coil](imgs/Figure2.1_Wiring_compas_onaxis.jpg)